← Back to Home

 Accountability Notifications

-- Send email alerts to your designated accountability partners when you attempt to access blocked sites
+- Send email alerts to your designated accountability partners when you attempt to access blocked websites, domains, or apps covered by your protection settings

 - Include relevant context in notifications (which site, which group, when)